-Lisa Thrift: Lisa is the Community Development Administrator and Historic Preservation Coordinator for the City of Opelika.
+Lisa Thrift: (Recording Secretary) Lisa is the Community Development Administrator and Historic Preservation Coordinator for the City of Opelika.
 She has been a real estate agent and Associate Broker for the past 23 years and currently works with The Denson Group.
 Lisa is a lifelong resident of Opelika and loves her home town.

-Shealy Langley: Shealy is an Opelika native and works as the office manager for R&R Landscaping, Shealy and her husband Rocky co-founded Creekline Trails of Opelika.
+Shealy Langley: (Treasurer) Shealy is an Opelika native and works as the office manager for R&R Landscaping, Shealy and her husband Rocky co-founded Creekline Trails of Opelika.
 She currently serves as chair of the Recreation, Health, Wellness, and Greenspace Task Force of Envision Opelika Foundation.

-Susan Brinson: (Vice-President) Susan retired from Auburn University where she was a professor of Communication for 27 years.
+Susan Brinson: (Chair) Susan retired from Auburn University where she was a professor of Communication for 27 years.
 She moved to Opelika in 2018 and currently serves as chair of the Public Relations/Communications task force of Envision Opelika.

 Tabatha White: Tabatha is a lifelong resident of Opelika and a graduate of Auburn University.
 Tabatha is employed with Alabama Power Company as a Manager of the Auburn and Union Springs Business offices.

 Tom Tippett: (Executive Director) Tom and his family moved to Opelika in 1987 to be a pastor-teacher in the church, a position in which he continues to serve.
 He became involved in the Envision Opelika process when he joined the Race Relations Task Force in 2002.
 Tom currently chairs two task forces of Envision Opelika: the Character Council and Education/Family/Youth Development.